Analytics Manager Career Guide

 - Auditing data collection methods to ensure that 100% of data is collected correctly and ethically.

 You can begin an analytics manager career as soon as you satisfy a few educational requirements.
-First, you’ll need to obtain a bachelor’s degree in data analytics and data management, or in a closely-related field.
+First, you’ll need to obtain a bachelor’s degree in data analytics, or in a closely-related field.
 This type of bachelor’s degree will help you gain a fundamental understanding of data sets and how to work with them.
 You’ll need to know about managing this data accurately in order to help your company.

 Lean into data, and walk away with a cutting-edge online degree:...